Here Are the 5 Best Neighborhoods in Denver If You’re Looking for a New Home

 A Guide to the Most Popular Places Around Capitol Hill

+Are you and your partner moving in together?
+If so, there are many places where you can go on a date, celebrate anniversaries, and have parties, while enjoying tasty food.
 Whether you are searching for a veggie lunch, cocktails, or a cup of coffee, you can find it all in the foodies’ paradise, Cap Hill.
-A brief walk around this district should be enough to get a sense of how many places for hanging out can be found here.
+When you unpack after the move, a brief walk around this district should be enough to get a sense of how many places for hanging out can be found here.
 If you’re a newbie looking for recommendations, here are some of our favorite spots in the area:

 - Pablo’s Coffee – a local coffee shop, favorite among Denverites

 - Hudson Hill – an excellent place to grab a cocktail or two